lbologna/hbp-sp6-guidebook/source/online_usecases/brain_area_circuit_in_silico_experiments/cerebellum/functional_simulation_with_eglif/functional_simulation_with_eglif.rst

 ##########################################################

-This Use Case can be used to test the functionality of the cerebellar microcircuit, in the NEST environment.
+This Use Case can be used to simulate an olivocerebellar microcircuit with point neurons modelled as E-GLIF (Extended-Generalized Leaky Integrate and Fire).
+This advanced point neuron model has been designed and optimized to reproduce complex electroresponsive dynamics (including bursting, adaptation, resonance, etc) while keeping a limited computational load.
+Simulations are run in NEST and show how realistic single neuron dynamics and network topology contribute to network spiking patterns following sensory-like stimuli.

-The Use Case can be found in *Online Use Cases/Brain area circuit in silico experiments/Cerebellum/Functional simulation with point neurons*.
+The Use Case can be found in *Online Use Cases/Brain area circuit in silico experiments/Cerebellum/Functional Simulation with Advanced Point Neurons (E-GLIF)*.

      .. image:: images/schema.png
         :width: 373px